The Underground rainbows

 The Underground Rainbows’ last full length release, 2022’s “Under Your Bed,” is the biggest and most dynamic album to date.
 The thirteen tracks include a wide-range of original songs written between 1997 and 2022, reggae-style covers of The Misfits, Nirvana, Joe Jackson, and Local H, as well as an over the top rendition of Brian Eno’s Mother Whale Eyeless.
 Featuring distorted guitars, scorching solos, punk rock beats, ska riffs, bluegrass breakdowns, and psychedelic folk, “Under Your Bed” is as diverse and mysterious as the clutter that lurked under Eamon’s actual childhood bed.

 Eamon Murray has been writing music for most of his life and has been performing original songs since 1993.
-Growing up in Atlantic Highlands, New Jersey, USA, he performed up and down the shore, throughout the New Brunswick area while attending Rutgers University, the Poconos, the Lehigh Valley, and the vast Philadelphia area.
-In addition to The Underground Rainbows, he has performed as a solo artist as well as in the bands Chemo and the Insecticides, The Foolz, and Wandering Root.
+Growing up in Atlantic Highlands, New Jersey and attending Rutgers University in New Brunswick, he has primarily rocked across the tristate area since the late 90’s.
+In addition to The Underground Rainbows, Eamon has performed as a solo artist as well as in the bands Chemo and the Insecticides, The Foolz, Wandering Root, and Hum As You Are.

 Eamon founded his independent label Rocket Off the Post in 2011.
 He has been producing and engineering original music since then from his home studio in Allentown, PA.